segrax/opa-php-examples/readme.md

 All Examples make use of docker-compose, and executing the steps below will launch multiple contains.

+For a walkthrough using these examples please see this [tutorial](https://coil.com/p/segra/OPA-for-API-Authorization-with-Slim-PHP/H-7YsQL2m)

 ## Includes
 * Plain PHP usage of client